jasmosez/ilobby-backend/README.md

 The backend is currently deployed at https://ilobby-backend.herokuapp.com The frontend is currently deployed at https://ilobby.thisjames.com

-## Firebase & Firebase Id Token
+## Firebase & Authorization flow
 The app uses Firebase to manage and validate users.
 The frontend login and signup components, run a complete auth flow with Firebase and then store a token in localStorage until the user logs out.
 This token is included in all fetches for user data (in an Authorization header) and validated by Firebase each time.

+The main `GET` request for user data is routed through `users#index`.
+If, at this time, the valid token indicates a firebase `user-id` that is not currently in the backend's database, a new user is created.

+## Firebase Id Token & Redis
 Token validation makes use of [Firebase Id Token](https://github.com/fschuindt/firebase_id_token).
 As per their documentation, this app requires a small Redis instance to store Google's x509 certificates.

-## Redis

 To start a Redis server locally:
 ```